By day, Scot Hacker (shacker) works at Energy Solutions in Oakland, creating energy efficiency software platforms in Python/Django.

 Previously, Scot has worked as a webmonkey at the California College of Arts, as a Djangonaut at the Center for Investigative Reporting, on the CalCentral project @ ETS (UC Berkeley), and spent 10 years at UC Berkeley’s Graduate School of Journalism and Knight Digital Media Central as a web developer, technology instructor, and webcaster.

-On the side, Hacker runs the life-goal-tracking site Bucketlist.org, where people list all the things they want to accomplish before they die, tell stories about their accomplishments, and post images and video from their adventures.
-Bucketlist is also shacker’s Django playground — Django being a Python-based web application framework that makes managing complex web apps easy.
-They don’t call it “The framework for perfectionists with deadlines” for nothing.
+Hacker also created the life-goal-tracking site Bucketlist.org, where people list all the things they want to accomplish before they die, tell stories about their accomplishments, and post images and video from their adventures.

 In a former life he was an active technology journalist.
 He was the author of O’Reilly’s MP3: The Definitive Guide, as well as Peachpit’s The BeOS Bible (both now out of print).
 He’s also written dozens of technology articles for PC Magazine, Byte, MacWorld, ZDNet, and others.

-These days most of his evenings are spent running the independent web hosting and consulting business Birdhouse Hosting, where he specializes in helping find and implement web technology solutions for journalists and creative types.
+For a decade, shacker ran the independent web hosting and consulting business Birdhouse Hosting, where he specialized in helping find and implement web technology solutions for journalists and creative types.